timirahj/Kubernetes_Examples/HelloWorld/blog_post.md

 ## Scaling our App

-Our application is now live for all the world to use!
-But what if all the world actually DOES start using it?
-I know, that could never happen right?
-But our Pod is still liable to get overworked and ultimately fail if the traffic becomes too heavy.
-Since Deployments manage the health of Pods, it’s only natural that they work hand-in-hand with Services as it pertains to handling load balancing amongst Pods.
+Our application is available for external use!
+But what if there’s too much usage?
+Too many requests, too much traffic?
+Our Pod is still liable to get overworked and ultimately fail if the traffic becomes too heavy.
 Deployments solve this issue by creating replica Pods to add the the cluster.
+You can define how many replicas you need to be running at all times.

 We can accomplish this by running the **_kubectl scale_** command.
 Let’s go ahead and use it to create 2 replicas: